Ordination of women and the Catholic Church: Ordination to the diaconate

-In 2015, Archbishop Jean-Paul Durocher of Gatineau, Canada, called for the restoration of women to the diaconate at the Synod of Bishops on the Family.
+In 2015, Archbishop Paul-André Durocher of Gatineau, Canada, called for the restoration of women to the diaconate at the Synod of Bishops on the Family.
 In 2016, Pope Francis formerly established a Commission to study the ministry of deaconesses in the early church, exploring their roles, the rites they participated in, and the formulas employed to designate them as deaconesses.
-The "Pontifical Commission for the Study of the Diaconate of Women" included twelve scholars under the presidency of Cardinal Luis Ladaria Ferrer.
+The "Study Commission on the Women's Diaconate" included twelve scholars under the presidency of Cardinal Luis Ladaria Ferrer.
 The first meetings were held in Rome.
 In 2018, Pope Francis indicated that there had been as yet no conclusive decisions but that he was not afraid of ongoing studies.
 Finally in January 2019, two of its members confirmed that a report had been formally submitted.

 In October 2019, Members of the Synod of Bishops for the Amazon asked that women be given leadership roles in the Catholic Church, although they stopped short of calling for female deacons., but there were many bishops also, who voted by 137 to 30 in favor of female deacons.

 In January 2020, the president of the International Union of Superiors General (UISG), which had asked Pope Francis to create a Commission to study women deacons, affirmed that they received a section on history of the original Commission report.

 In February 2020, Pope Francis seemed to reject the possibility of ordaining married deacons as priests and put aside the question of women deacons in the immediate term.
 On April 8, 2020, he initiated a new ten-person commission to consider the issue, but as of April 2021 the new commission had not met.
 Many members are known to support the concept of restoring women to the ordained diaconate.

 Ordination and equality

-The Roman Catholic Church states that the ministerial priesthood is ordered to service for all of the baptized faithful.
+The Catholic Church states that the ministerial priesthood is ordered to service for all of the baptized faithful.